elsmith980/elsmith980/README.md

 🌻 Pronouns: She/Her/Elle
 <br></br>
-💼 My last co-op was Full Stack Development at Friendlier
+💼 My last co-op was as a Software Engineer at PointClickCare
 <br></br>
 ⚙️ I'm most familiar with Python and Swift
 <br></br>